-Today I want you to meet me.
-The new, but still growing me.
-So let me introduce myself.
+Today I want to introduce myself.

 I’m Yolandie. (you-lun-dee)

 * I’m a woman.
 With this comes the need for constant chatter, lots of beautifying, and the desire for cuddling and feeling loved.
 I just listed the stereotypical points of womanhood–stereotypes come from a grain of truth, after all–but there’s just too much to me to simply fall into a stereotypical mould.

 * I’m a wife.
 An incredibly blessed one, I might add.
 Being with your soulmate and best friend every day is more fulfilling than I can express.
 I never thought I could love a person as much as I love my hubby, but he makes it easy.
 We’re going to make quite the pair of seniors one day, and I can’t wait.